Estimating Treatment Effects Under Bounded Heterogeneity: Sensitivity analysis and empirical illustrations

 \subsection{Unconfoundedness}

-\cite*{aizer2016} study the long-run effects of early 20th-century Mothers’ Pension (MP) cash transfers on children’s lifetime outcomes, using administrative data.
+\cite{aizer2016} evaluate the long-run effects of early 20th-century Mothers' Pension (MP) cash transfers on children's lifetime outcomes, using administrative data.
 Their study compares children of approved MP applicants to those whose approvals were subsequently reversed, accounting for observed characteristics, to estimate causal effects.

-While \cite*{aizer2016} studies multiple outcomes, we follow \cite{sloczynski_interpreting_2022} and focus on child longevity.
-The original study estimates the following short regression:
+The original study estimates the following short regression as in \citet[Equation (1)]{aizer2016}:

-where the dependent variable is the natural logarithm of the age at death for a given individual $i$ in family $f$ born in year $t$ living in a county $c$ (state $s$), $MP_f$ indicates MP receipt, $\boldsymbol{X}$ is a vector of relevant family characteristics (marital status, number of siblings, etc.), and child characteristics (year of birth and age at application). $\boldsymbol{Z}_{st}$ is a vector of county-level characteristics in 1910 and state characteristics in the year of application, and $\boldsymbol{\theta}_{c}$ and $\boldsymbol{\theta}_{t}$ are county and cohort fixed effects, respectively.
-In this specification, the total number of covariates is 125, and around 9\% of the sample lacks overlap, consisting entirely of treated units.
+where the outcome is the natural logarithm of the age at death for a given individual $i$ in family $f$ born in year $t$ living in a county $c$ (state $s$), and the treatment $MP_f$ indicates MP receipt.
+The authors control linearly for $\boldsymbol{X}$, a vector of relevant family characteristics (marital status, number of siblings, etc.) and child characteristics (year of birth and age at application), and $\boldsymbol{Z}_{st}$, a vector of county-level characteristics in 1910 and state characteristics in the year of application.
+The authors also control for county and cohort fixed effects ($\boldsymbol{\theta}_{c}$ and $\boldsymbol{\theta}_{t}$).
+To illustrate our method, we focus on child longevity, which is one of the authors' main outcome of interest.

-Figure~\ref{fig:specification_3} illustrates the \texttt{regulaTE} CI for ATT and ATU as we vary $C$ from 0 to 0.03, and compares this with the bias-corrected CI based on the short regression.
-Standard errors are clustered at the county-level.
-Note that with an average age at death around 72.44 years, even a 1\% standard deviation in the heterogeneous percentage increase in the age at death corresponds to a sizable effect.
-This motivates our choice to limit the sensitivity analysis to $C \leq 0.03$.

-As $C$ increases, the \texttt{regulaTE} CI for ATT expands to account for the possibility of greater worst-case bias.
-In contrast, the bias-corrected short regression CI must widen substantially more to ensure valid coverage, underscoring the efficiency gains from \texttt{regulaTE}.
-As long as the standard deviation of the heterogeneous percentage effect remains less than 0.5\% ($C<0.005$), this estimate suggests a statistically significantly positive impact of MP receipt on child longevity among receiving families.
-Because a subsample of the treated sample does not have overlap, to fully account for the possible heterogeneity in this subsample, the CI needs to widen compared to the original analysis which implicitly assumes constant effect.
-However, the results remain robust to modest heterogeneity.

-The \texttt{regulaTE} CI for ATU remains stable across values of $C$.
-Since the non-overlapping sample consists entirely of treated units, there are no concerns for lack of overlap when estimating the ATU, and as Theorem~\ref{thm:ridge behavior} implies the \texttt{regulaTE} CI converges to that of the long regression as $C\to\infty$.
-This estimate suggests a statistically significant positive impact of MP receipt on child longevity among families that did not receive MP.